iganna/pannagram/docs/content/home.md

 # Pannagram

-<div style="width: 70%;">

 Pannagram is a package for constructing Pan-genome alignments, analyzing Structural Variants (SVs) and Mobile Element Families, as well as translating annotations between genomes and more.
 It comprises two components: command-line interface modules and an R library for downstream analysis and visualization.
 Both components are installed together through a Conda environment.
-The code is available in the <a href="https://github.com/iganna/pannagram/">GitHub repository</a>.
+The code is available in the [GitHub repository](https://github.com/iganna/pannagram/).
 The structure of Pannagram is illustrated below:

+<div style="width: 70%;">
 <p align="center">
   <img src="images/pannagram_scheme_v04.png" style="width:70%; object-fit:cover;"/>
 </p>